 How do I name parties in my application for dispute resolution?

 Sometimes it can be complicated to name the other parties, especially if you are dealing with a strata corporation or a business.

-The online application form and staff members will help you figure out how to name the other parties properly.
+The online application form and CRT staff can help you figure out how to name the other parties properly.
 This is important, because if you want to enforce a decision against them, you’ll need to have named them properly.
 This includes making sure you’ve spelled their legal name correctly.